 Flinders was assigned with a special mission: to find out what Australia was.

 No one had ever circumnavigated Australia.

-Flinders sailed around the Cape of Good Hope and straight across the Indian Ocean, arriving at the southern-most point of Western Australia.
-From there he sailed eastwards hugging the coast all the way in order to map it accurately.
+He sailed around the Cape of Good Hope and straight across the Indian Ocean, arriving at the southernmost point of Western Australia.
+From there he sailed eastwards hugging the coast all the way.

 And what a coast it was!

 The Great Australian Bight, that magnificent ellipse, is home to some of the most unpredictable and violent waters in the world.
 Huge cold swells pump up from the Antarctic and crash into towering cliffs – 1100 kilometres of them.

 The Great Australian Bight comes to an end when it reaches the first of two deep gulfs which cut deep into the Australian continent like two slices taken out of a pizza.
 Today they form the distinctive contour of the coast of South Australia.

 Flinders entered the first of the two gulfs (which he subsequently named it ‘Spencer’s Gulf’ after Lord Spencer, one of the patrons of Flinder’s voyage).
 At its commencement, where it opened to the cold, wild, dark blue waters of the Great Australian Bight, it was 130 kilometres wide.
 It was 320 kilometres long.
 But this enormous gulf eventually funnelled into a narrow point.
 At its head, the waters of Spencer’s Gulf were shallow and edged by mangrove swamps: an ignominious ending for such a massive body of water.